conwetlab/Repository-RI/doc/installation-guide.rst

 In order to facilitate the installation of the Repository, the script *install.sh* has been provided.
 This script installs all needed dependencies, configures the repository and deploys it.

 Note that the installation script installs dependencies such as Java 1.8 or Tomcat.
-If you are installing the Repository in a system that is already in used, you may want to have more control over what dependecies are installed.
+If you are installing the Repository in a system that is already in use, you may want to have more control over what dependecies are installed.
 In this case have a look at section *Manually Installing the Repository*.

 To use the installation script execute the following command: ::